Using DevOps hooks ¶

-entrypoint.sh script that is used to start up our product containers.
+entrypoint.sh script that's used to start up our product containers.

 Use of our DevOps hooks is intended only for DevOps professionals.